Quick Summary

 - Are treated as the owner of an offshore trust under grantor trust rules

 The trust itself must also file Form 3520-A. This form includes information about the trust, its assets, investment structure, and income or losses on the trust.
+Note that failure to file these documents could lead to steep penalties.

 Part of understanding how to move assets into an offshore account is knowing which assets you can move.
 You can put almost any asset into your offshore trust, including: